vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

     Persmissions:
-    - File permission:  everything is a file in Linux, more or less - three permissoins: USER, GROUP (of users), OTHER (everyone else)
+    - File permission:  everything is a file in Linux, more or less - three permissions: USER, GROUP (of users), OTHER (everyone else)
     - Types of access: read, write, execute r-w-x
     - other type of access:
             s - setuid/setid permission to an executable file